ma-chengyuan/just-latex/README.md

 ![license](https://img.shields.io/badge/license-MIT-red)
 [![shield](https://img.shields.io/badge/crates.io-0.1.3-green)](https://crates.io/crates/just-latex)

-just-latex is a simple [Pandoc](https://pandoc.org/) filter that chains a bunch of existing tools in the TeX ecosystem, enabling the use of the actual LaTeX engine to render LaTeX fragments when converting to HTML.
+Just-latex is a simple [Pandoc](https://pandoc.org/) filter that chains a bunch of existing tools in the TeX ecosystem, to enable the use of actual LaTeX engines to render LaTeX fragments when converting a document to HTML.
 It aims to occupy a niche and provide a new option for users hampered by MathJaX or KaTeX.

 ## Features